Web Site Terms and Conditions of Use

 Important notes on how applying for cards can affect your credit score.

-SlingShot is committed to responsible credit, and educating our users about the advantages - and potential pitfalls - of using personal finance to travel further.
+At SlingShot, we're passionate about educating our users on credit.
 Many of the plans we serve our customers include a recommendation to apply for a credit card and earn a sign-up bonus.
-Before you submit an application, it's important for you to understand how the system works – and if it's right for you.
+Before you submit an application, it's important for you to understand how the system works --- and if it's right for you.

 How does credit work?